 The City will contact previous rehabilitation applicants when new funding becomes available and post a legal notice in the newspaper when housing rehabilitation funds become available.
-The City Council will continue to contribute Community Development Block Grant (CDBG) funds to housing programs each year as it sets budget priorities and receives requests from nonprofit and other service organizations.
+The City will continue to transfer their Community Development Block Grant (CDBG) funds to the County to support housing programs each year.